ToneXum/LPAF/readme.md

 ## My Goal
-Many frameworks that are currently available either disregard runtime performance or let the developer do a ludicrous amount of work configuring how the software should behave.
-Some others are so old to the point where they use practices which further hinder performance and usability.
+Many frameworks that are currently available either disregard runtime performance or let the developer do ludicrous amounts of work configuring how the software should behave.
+Some others are so old to the point where outdated practices are being used which further hinder performance and usability.

 LPAF attempts to solve that problem by focusing on ease-of-use, a modern coding style and overhead low procedures.
 At its core, LPAF is abstracting OS-level API interactions with some flavor on top.